dylanchang44/drater/README.md

 # drater
-A web app to show Stock Analyst Rating of US top TECH using simple linear algebra
+A simple web to show Stock Analyst Rating of US TECH-company using simple linear algebra